Sugar as a Vocal Enhancer

-In the following audio example demonstrates how you can use Sugar to make a track cut through the mix.
+In the following audio example demonstrates how you can use Sugar as a vocal enhancer to make a track cut through the mix.
 You’ll hear a four-bar vocal phrase of a vocal without Sugar, and then it will repeat with Sugar on it.
 You’ll hear how it makes the vocal stand out more.

 Here’s the setting used on the vocal in the example.